ralna/GALAHAD/doc/Julia/rst-dir/dps_functions.rst

 	*
 		- x

 		- is a one-dimensional array of size n and type T that holds the values $x$ of the optimization variables.
-The j-th component of x, j = 0, ... , n-1, contains $x_j$.
+The j-th component of ``x``, j = 1, ... , n, contains $x_j$.

 .. index:: pair: function; dps_solve_rq_problem
 .. _doxid-galahad__dps_8h_1ae3baff5b8a4b59c37a6ada62dff67cc6: